-The epic, ever evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga
+The epic, ever-evolving timeline of how Woodstock 50’s peace and love fest devolved into a financial and legal saga

 Dentsu fired back with this statement to Variety:

 As financial partner, we had the customary rights one would expect to protect a large investment.
-After we exercised our contractual right to take over, and subsequently, cancel the festival, we simply recovered the funds in the festival bank account, funds which we originally put in as financial partner.
+After we exercised our contractual right to take over, and, subsequently, cancel the festival, we simply recovered the funds in the festival bank account, funds which we originally put in as financial partner.
 Further, tickets cannot go on sale for an event prior to obtaining a mass gathering permit, which has still not been granted.
 Beyond that we stand by our original statement that we made last week.

 May 9, 2019: Woodstock 50 takes Dentsu to court